Skip to main content

 Comprehensive Examination

-The comprehensive examination covers two different areas of linguistics (normally corresponding to your primary and secondary areas of concentration) and consists of written and oral components.
 The written comprehensive may consist of two research papers, two closed-book or take-home exams, or some combination of these.
 At least one of the two papers or exams should deal with a core area of linguistic theory.
 The format of the written examination will be determined by your Advisory Committee on the basis of your areas of concentration.
 When you pass the written examination, you should proceed to the oral portion of the comprehensive within two weeks.

 While the written exam format will involve a separate exam for each of the two areas (see below), students following the research paper format may write papers that reflect a combination of their areas of concentration (e.g., sociolinguistics and phonetics, historical linguistics and syntactic theory, etc.).
 However, the two papers should still indicate breadth of knowledge as well as depth, which could be shown by the use of different research methodologies or by focusing on different languages, for example.